 How to Convert Pounds of Flour to Quarts

-To convert a pound measurement to a quart measurement, multiply the flour by the conversion ratio.
-One pound of flour is equal to 0.907185 quarts, so use this simple formula to convert:
+Since one pound of flour is equal to 0.907185 quarts, you can use this simple formula to convert:

-The flour in quarts is equal to the pounds multiplied by 0.907185.
+The flour in quarts is equal to the flour in pounds multiplied by 0.907185.